sajontahsen/GaussianSceneRender-Python/vulkan/readme.md

 I have implemented a compute pipeline using Vulkan for 3D Gaussian Splatting (3DGS), building upon my previous work in writing a barebones 3DGS rendering pipeline from the ground up.
 The CUDA-based computations [(refer to code)](../cuda/render.cu) have been ported to Vulkan, while the COLMAP data loading and scene preprocessing tasks [(refer to code)](../gaussian_splatting/gaussian_scene.py) remain on the Python side.
 The work completed so far includes: 1) setting up the Vulkan environment, 2) loading Gaussian data to input buffers, 3) implementing a compute shader to calculate Gaussian contributions, perform alpha blending, and write to an output buffer, and 4) generating the final output image.
 This document outlines my high-level understanding of the Vulkan workflow, as well as a technical overview of my implementation.
 For additional context or rationale behind the Gaussian data and 3DGS pipeline, please refer to the Python and CUDA components in the repository.

+Note: Please see [here](../vulkan-rasterization/) for my vertex and fragment-shader based implementation that follows the traditional rasterization pipeline.

 <!-- code_chunk_output -->

 ## Table of Contents